drewschaub/protein-design-tools/README.md

 ### **Extensible Architecture**
 - **Modular Design**: Easily add new metrics, file formats, and functionalities without disrupting existing components.
-- **Multiple Frameworks**: Leverage the strengths of NumPy, PyTorch, TensorFlow, and JAX for computational tasks.
+- **Multiple Frameworks**: Leverage the strengths of NumPy, PyTorch, and JAX for computational tasks.

 ## Installation